 ECPPS provided the Ministry of Finance with its Citizen Participation report, which was available in time for the creation of a new budget, allowing for more citizen input.
 The survey of 23 governorates informed how to appeal to the people in a way they could understand.
 The Ministry of Finance’s engagement in many levels of the project gave more credibility and sustainability to ECPPS's work, especially given the often-tense nature of working in Egypt’s civil society.

-The most recent was published in January 2018, and Egypt scored 41 (the global average score is 42).
+The most recent Open Budget Survey was published in January 2018, and Egypt scored 41 (the global average score is 42).
 The International Budget Partnership credits Egypt’s increased availability of budget information since 2015 to three factors: 1) publishing the Executive’s Budget Proposal online in a timely manner, 2) increasing the information provided in the Enacted Budget, and 3) publishing the PreBudget Statement and Citizens Budget.
 ECPPS was heavily involved in obtaining those three outcomes.

 ECPPS also prepared the “citizens’ budget,” a simplified version of the official budget, and published it widely.
 This first of its kind document prompted a thank you letter from the Ministry of Finance for ECPPS’s work to increase transparency and citizens’ inclusion.